 It is common for one to relapse at some point after getting clean.
-It is said, it is a part of lifelong recovery, part of the journey.
-Life is a learning process and recovery, relapse, making mistakes, starting over, are often a part of that process.
-It takes time to fully heal from addiction, and there may be hiccups along the path.
+It is said that it is part of lifelong recovery and the journey.
+Life is a learning process, and recovery, relapse, making mistakes, and starting over are often a part of that process.
+It takes time to heal from an addiction fully, and there may be hiccups along the path.

 What is a Relapse While in Recovery?

 There are two actual types of relapse, one being the more “traditional” relapse which occurs when a person knowingly uses a drink or a drug to, for example, calm themselves down from a long day at work.
 The second type of relapse is called “freelance” which is when someone unintentionally uses a drink or a drug.
-This could happen when someone is given alcohol when thought that the beverage was non-alcoholic.
+This could happen when someone is given alcohol and thinks the beverage is non-alcoholic.

 According to the National Institute on Drug Abuse (NIH):

 For some drugs, a relapse can be very dangerous—even deadly.
 If a person stops taking drugs and then takes the amount they used before quitting, they can easily overdose.
 Their body is no longer used to having the same amount of the drug in its system.
 An overdose happens when a drug causes serious, harmful symptoms or death.

 It can be very embarrassing and you may feel shameful about your relapse but you can’t let this stop you from moving forward.
 You first want to talk to your support, with people who have been through a relapse before.

 Now you wonder since you slipped up, did you just throw all of your sobriety down the drain?
 A relapse can strengthen your recovery, revealing a weakness you may have overlooked.
 This is something you can learn from.
 There is no time frame as to when you recover from a relapse.
 Recovery is a way of life you work on every day in many different ways.
 You may want to consider some other steps after you have picked yourself up.

 Picking Yourself Back Up After a Relapse